Japan's rush into Myanmar snags on land ownership issues

 Less than three years before the planned opening of the Thilawa zone, a fifth of the 2,400 hectares earmarked for Japanese factories is still occupied by farmers like Win Aung, a source familiar with the plans said.

-Japanese manufacturers who could set up shop in Thilawa include Suzuki Motor and Honda Motor, which have shown an interest in opening factories in Myanmar.
+Japanese manufacturers who could set up shop in Thilawa include Suzuki Motor (7269.T) and Honda Motor (7267.T), which have shown an interest in opening factories in Myanmar.

 Thilawa is a 30-minute drive from Myanmar's largest city, Yangon.
 The military junta tried to build a business park there in the mid-1990s and forced farmers to sell the land at a discounted price, a Myanmar government source and local villagers said.